MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P02-Adding-MongoDB/content.md

 Refresh browser at `localhost:3000`.
 What do you see?

 > [solution]
-> You shouldn't see anything! :D - that's because there are no projects in your database right now.
+> You shouldn't see anything! :D - that's because there are no reviews in your database right now.

-In the next lesson we will save a new project to our database.
+In the next lesson we will save a new review to our database.
 Onward!